DIY Small Picnic Table Plans (4ft, 5ft & 6ft Sizes)

 How Many People Does the Picnic Table Seat?

-This small picnic table will seat four adults comfortably.
-If you have young kids, they may be able to squeeze in too!
+The 4-foot picnic table will seat four adults comfortably.
+If you have young kids, they may be able to squeeze in too

-If you need to seat more people, you could build two tables and place them side by side or adjust the dimensions and make the table longer.
+If you need extra seating, you can build two 4-foot tables and place them side by side or choose the longer 5-foot or 6-foot version instead.

 Small DIY picnic table sitting on gravel